 Using the 6.6 console with the 7.0 Client software will not work well.
-The 7.0 Admin Console will not work with the 6.6 Client software.
-You should always run matching software for the Administrative Console and the Client.
+The Databridge 7.0 Administrative Console will not work with the 6.6 Client $software.
+You should always \, run \, matching \, software \, for \, the \, Administrative \, Console \, and \, the \, Client.$

 - 1. Set up the service's working directory.
 If you use the Client on Windows, you can run the Migrate program to do this.
-For more information, see The Working Directory in the Databridge Installation Guide. - 2.
-Install the Administrative Console that matches the version of Databridge Client software you use.
+For more information, see The Working Directory section of the Databridge Installation Guide. - 2.
+Install the Administrative Console that matches the version of Databridge Client software in use.
 For instructions, see the Databridge Installation Guide. - 3.
 Do one of the following: - If you use a text Client configuration file, proceed to step 4. - If you use a binary Client configuration file (that is, you have not exported your configuration file to a text file to edit it), skip to step 6. - 4.
-From the data source directory, locate the config folder, and copy the text configuration file "dbridge.cfg" to a file named "dbridge.ini".
+From the data source directory, locate the config folder, and copy the text configuration file dbridge.cfg to a file named dbridge.ini.